ho-ssain/study-html/README.md

    - [Web-Code-Tools](https://webcode.tools/) — One Platform with many solutions.
 Generates box shadows, gradients, meta tags, elements, etc.
    - [Haikei](https://haikei.app/) — Generates unique SVG design assets
    - [Transform](https://transform.tools/) — A polyglot web converter

+---

+## Lesson-6-Semantic Layout

+Semantic tags or semantic layout in HTML refers to the use of HTML elements that convey meaning about the content they contain.
+These elements provide context and structure to the content, making it more understandable for both humans and machines (such as search engines and assistive technologies).
+Semantic HTML helps define the purpose and role of different sections of a webpage, improving accessibility, search engine optimization (SEO), and maintainability.